CleverTap/clevertap-csv-upload/python/README.md

                         Do a dry run, process records but do not upload
 ```

-NOTE:  you must include one of identity, Email, objectID, FBID or GPID, in your data.
+NOTE:  you must include one of identity, objectID, FBID or GPID, in your data.
+Email addresses can serve as an identity value, but the key must be identity.
-'Email' column won't work when uploading profiles.
-Please upload profiles against one of identity, objectID, FBID or GPID